- Home

 Loved one in need scam – You’ll receive a WhatsApp message supposedly from a family member, saying that they’ve got a new phone number and need money to pay a bill urgently.
 Messages often start with ‘Hello mum’ or ‘Hello dad’.
 They will then provide bank details for you to transfer money across to them.
 If you’re suspicious about a request for help you’ve received from a friend or family member, try and reach out to the person directly by another form of communication to confirm that their request for help is genuine.

-Have a look at our article Types of scam and how to avoid them for more information on the most common scams and how to identify them.
+Have a look at our article Latest scams to watch out for for more information on some of the most common scams currently doing the rounds, and how to identify them.

 Beware scary energy prices

-Coupled with a lack of attractive tariffs on the market, it’s looking to be another difficult winter for many.
+Fortunately, there are more competitive tariffs on the market than there have been previously, although it’s still looking to be another difficult winter for many.
 Finding ways to save energy while keeping warm is therefore more important than ever to make sure you aren’t hit by astronomical heating bills.

 If you are worried about what this winter might hold, have a look at our article Energy Saving tips: how to reduce your bills, for some tips and tricks for keeping your energy spending to a minimum and The energy bills crisis: what can you do about soaring costs? for more information on the crisis itself and what to do if your provider goes bust.
 You should also check whether you might be entitled to any help with your heating bills.
 Find out more in our article Are you eligible for help with heating costs?